Swapstergit88/HR-Summary-and-Details-DB-Tableau/README.md

 - **Customization Options**: Empowers users to tailor their data views based on specific criteria relevant to their strategic goals.

 ## Conclusion
-The **Human Resource Dashboard** is an essential tool for managing and analyzing employee data effectively.
+The **Human Resource Details Dashboard** is an essential tool for managing and analyzing employee data effectively.
 By addressing key challenges faced by HR professionals, it offers a user-friendly interface with comprehensive filtering options that enhance decision-making capabilities for HR managers and executives alike.

 ---